 Varsity & JV Teams

-- We field two teams in the Spring Season, a Varsity team and a JV team.
+- We typically field two teams in the Spring Season (depending on the number of players on the roster): a Varsity team and a JV team.
 Ours is not a recreational program; both teams are competitive.
 Playing time is not guaranteed.
 The line-up and amount of playing time will be determined by the coaches and based on the players’ demonstrated skill level and game IQ.

 Registration & Fees:

 - Fall Ball: There is no fee for Fall Ball, but in order to participate, players must be fully registered with GHLA and have a valid US Lacrosse membership.
 Fall Ball is optional but strongly encouraged.
 We find that the most growth for a player happens in the off-season.
-The Fall session is comprised of up to 12 practices in November.
+The Fall session is comprised of up to 12 practices through November/1st week of December.

 - Spring Season: The registration fee for the 2020 season is $425.
 Players can register without paying, but the registration fee must be paid in full prior to the first day of Spring practice.

 - October 2nd: Orders & payment are due for Team Helmets, Team Gloves, optional Team Bag.
 Items will be sold through our vendor's online store.

 - October 31st: Last day to place orders for Team Uniforms & optional Team/Fan Jackets.

 - November to 1sy week of December: Fall Ball.
 See the team calendar for specific dates/times/locations.
 Fall Ball is optional but strongly encouraged.
 Emphasis will be on developing the player and basic team concepts.